PoorlyDefinedBehaviour/homie/README.md

 !commands to see every command available

 // Commands, may be outdated.
+!eemote     // sends a bttv emote in chat
-!calculate  // calculates a mathematical expression !duckduckgo // searchs for a specified query using duckduckgo !google     // searchs for a specified query using google !join       // brings bot to your voice channel
+!calculate  // calculates a mathematical expression !derivative // derives a function regarding x !duckduckgo // searchs for a specified query using duckduckgo !google     // searchs for a specified query using google !join       // brings bot to your voice channel